DSOlab/widera_2023_access/PartB.md

 The objective of this WP is for the host institute to build its own scientific software toolset, to perform close to state-of-the-art data analysis for observations collected by both DORIS and SLR techniques.
+Additionally, the package will be able to efficiently incorporate recent advances and high-quality products from VLBI analysis.
+Such a toolbox will is expected to significantly enhance the host's capacity to perform state-of-the-art research on a wide range of geoscience-related topics.
+Furthermore, it will enable NTUA's involvement in international, high-prestige consortia (such as the IDS and ILRS) significantly enhancing its international status and networking capabilities.

+Since both DORIS and SLR processing is tailored to the specifics of each observed space vehicle, the consortium will hand pick a minimum of three satellites, with payload capacity for both techniques, for the software development.
+Design principles though will conform to extensibility, so that NTUA will be later able to incorporate more satellites (for each technique) on its own, with minimal cost.

 The software will be specifically targeted towards precise orbit determination and estimation of geodetic parameters.
 All involved partners will assist the host institute in reaching this goal, via individual contributions in their respective areas of expertise.

+NTUA will adhere to a free and open-source policy for all software tools to be built within the framework of this WP.

-**Task 3.1 **
+**Task 3.1 Precise orbit determination via DORIS** <a name="wp3-t3-1"></a>
-CLS and IPGP will provide assistance to NTUA for the latter to build its own processing software, thus gaining hands-on experience and efficiency in the technique.
+CLS and IPGP will provide assistance to NTUA aiming at the upgrade and refinement of its own DORIS analysis software, to perform precise orbit determination and estimation of geodetic parameters.
-GFZ will provide assistance to NTUA for the latter to build its own processing software, thus gaining hands-on experience and efficiency in the technique.

-**Deliverable D3.1**:
+**Deliverable D3.1**: free and open-source software toolbox for analysis of DORIS observations.

+**Task 3.2 Precise orbit determination via SLR** <a name="wp3-t3-2"></a>
+GFZ will assist NTUA in adding efficient observation analysis of SLR observations within its own software toolset.
+This Task, will build on [Task 3.1](#wp3-t3-1), and will result in severely upgrading the toolset with a technique of critical importance for space geodesy.
+The software components to be implemented in this Task, will allow precise orbit determination of Earth orbiting satellites via SLR data and the strengthening of geodetic parameter estimation.

+**Deliverable D3.2**: free and open-source software toolbox for analysis of SLR observations.

+**Task 3.3 Analysis and estimation of Earth Orientation Parameters** <a name="wp3-t3-3"></a>
+VLBI is known for its importance in the observation of the Earth's orientation parameters and fluctuations in the length of day.
+Such observations are of significance importance in Space Geodesy, since they enable e.g. the permanent tie between Celestial and Terrestrial Reference Frames.
+OSO will assist NTUA in incorporating a state-of-the-art handling of Earth Orientation Parameters and consequently reference frame transformation schema in its own software toolset.

+**Deliverable D3.3**: Technical report on the

 ### WP4 Networking & Dissemination <a name="wp4"></a>